 Our ability to protect our discoveries and technologies affects our ability to compete and to achieve sustained profitability.
 Currently, we rely on a combination of U.S. and foreign patents and patent applications, copyrights, trademarks and trademark applications, confidentiality or non-disclosure agreements, material transfer agreements, licenses, consulting agreements, work-for-hire agreements and invention assignment agreements to protect our intellectual property rights.
 We also maintain certain company know-how, trade secrets and technological innovations designed to provide us with a competitive advantage in the market place as trade secrets.
-Currently, we own 3 issued U.S. patents, 6 pending U.S. patent applications and their corresponding foreign patents and patent applications, relevant to our cancer diagnostics business, as well as 2 pending U.S. patent applications and their corresponding foreign patent applications we jointly own with Aegea Biotechnologies, Inc. (for which we have the exclusive rights for specified fields of use).
+Currently, we own 3 issued U.S. patents, 6 allowed foreign patents and more than 30 pending U.S. and foreign patent applications relevant to our cancer diagnostics business, including 3 pending U.S. and associated foreign patent applications we jointly own with Aegea Biotechnologies, Inc. (but for which we have the exclusive rights for specified fields of use).
 While we intend to pursue additional patent applications, it is possible that our pending patent applications and any future applications may not result in issued patents.
 Even if patents are issued, third parties may independently develop similar or competing technology that avoids our patents.
 Further, we cannot be certain that the steps we have taken will prevent the misappropriation of our trade secrets and other confidential information as well as the misuse of our patents and other intellectual property, particularly in foreign countries where we have not filed for patent protection.
 In addition, if Aegea Biotechnologies, Inc. were to challenge the scope of our rights under or attempt to terminate its Assignment and Exclusive Cross-License Agreement with us, our ability to use the technologies we in-license from Aegea, or to prevent others from using them in the fields of use for which we have an exclusive license, could be compromised.